Dispelling the Myths of Radio Advertising | 800Response Blog

 Dispelling the Myths of Radio Advertising

 In 2017, spending for radio advertising surpassed $18 billion, and that growth is expected to continue through 2021, according to Chron.
 This may contradict what many people think about radio advertising: that it’s obsolete and near extinction.
 The truth is that radio is just as prevalent as ever, if not more so.
-If you’re considering adding radio to your ad mix but still hesitant, allow us to clear up some myths about radio advertising.
+If you’re hesitant about adding radio to your ad mix, allow us to clear up some myths about radio advertising.

 Myth: Radio Doesn’t Have an Audience Anymore